Georacer/last_letter_lib/docs/developers.rst

 The *last_letter_lib* package is meant to be a definitive data storage for aircraft recipes.
 It is not meant to host simulation models.

-However, since the model parameters are tighly dependent on the underlying mathematical models, it is desirable to provide ample documentation when submitting a new model type and its corresponding attributes.
+However, since the model parameters are tightly dependent on the underlying mathematical models, it is desirable to provide ample documentation when submitting a new model type and its corresponding attributes.